FROGGS/p6-S11Versioning/README.md

 ]
 ```

-The so called `MyModuleLoader::MANIFEST` is already able to locate such a module, by a use statements like:
+The so called `MyModuleLoader::MANIFEST` is already able to locate such a module, by use statements like:

 ```perl
 use Foo::Bar;